datahub-project/datahub/metadata-ingestion/docs/sources/dbt/dbt.md

 2. add_term - Requires `term` property in config.
 3. add_terms - Accepts an optional `separator` property in config.
 4. add_owner - Requires `owner_type` property in config which can be either user or group.
 Optionally accepts the `owner_category` config property which you can set to one of `['TECHNICAL_OWNER', 'BUSINESS_OWNER', 'DATA_STEWARD', 'DATAOWNER'` (defaults to `DATAOWNER`).
+5. add_link - Requires `link` and `description` properties in config.
+Upon ingestion run, this will overwrite current links in the institutional knowledge section with this new link.

 Note: